DiegoAz/irene/src/_includes/recursos-didacticos/guia-socratica/en/c-how-to-implement-the-socratic-method.md

 II. **Explication of the Socratic Method** {.inline}

-   {% guideThirdImage "In the participants' guide, which is attached to this document, a brief biography of Socrates and a simple explanation of the Socratic method are included.
+   {% guideImage "three", "In the participants' guide, which is attached to this document, a brief biography of Socrates and a simple explanation of the Socratic method are included.
 It is recommended that this part of the guide be read in turns by the participants, which will allow for a better understanding of the method and encourage discussion from the outset.
 By reading Socrates’ story, participants will be able to ask questions, understand the purpose of Socratic dialogue, and learn how to apply it in the process of reflection and conflict resolution." %}

 III.  **Implementation of the Adapted Socratic Method** {.inline .clearfix}